curv3d/curv/ideas/theory/Simple_and_Learnable.rst

 to introduce this feature in the next major language revision.
 As in Haskell, indentation as syntax will be optional: the old semicolon based, newline-insensitive syntax will still work.

-Finally, researcher Felienne Hermans has empirically discovered the importance of "pronounceable syntax", which speeds up learning the syntax of your first programming language for most people.
+Researcher Felienne Hermans has empirically discovered the importance of "pronounceable syntax", which speeds up learning the syntax of your first programming language for most people.
 The effect works on me as well.
 I plan to make the syntax more pronounceable in the next major revision.